 So which is the best floor mounted door stop that any homeowner could choose to go for today?
 Our experts sat down, researched, and compiled a list of the top 10 very best ones that anyone who wants a floor mounted door stop might choose.
 Here is the list.
 The door stops are affordable.

 The design mixes contemporary and antique.
-The floor stop stands at 3 inches making it almost unnoticeable.
-It is also available is array of finishes including silver, brass, and steel.
-Its pretty awesome when fixed right however might leave a lot of damages on floor if you intend to move.
+The floor stopped stands at 3 inches making it almost unnoticeable.
+It is also available is an array of finishes including silver, brass, and steel.
+It’s pretty awesome when fixed right, however, might leave a lot of damages on the floor if you intend to move.

-One of the best floor mounted door stop with a hook.
+One of the best floors mounted door stop with a hook.
 It is made out of brass making durable and has a sleek design that blends in easily with your home interior design.
-But if f the door is very heavy the hook might not really hold for long.
+But iff the door is very heavy the hook might not really hold for long.
 Check for another option.

 This one operates more like the INOX DSIX05-32D Floor Mount or Wall Mount Door Stop, Satin Nickel except that the durable rubber is no longer on the tip but between the top and lower stainless steel plate.
 It might not fit concrete floors but it’s really cool for wooden floors.

-The main reason this door stop makes this list is its sturdy design and durable rubber bumper that’s fitted on a bronze stand.
-All these traits make the door stop durable and pretty much efficient for many doors that we have today.
+The main reason this doorstop makes this list is its sturdy design and durable rubber bumper that’s fitted on a bronze stand.
+All these traits make the door stop durable and pretty much efficient for the many doors that we have today.

 Can you install the door stop alone?
 Do you need an expert to come and install the door stop for you?
 If you are using an expert, can you afford to pay them?
 Installing the door stop alone will help you to cut costs.
 If this is what you need, look for one with a DIY fitting manual in it.
 The Duo Door Stopper from Nova Hardware is one of the simplest to install and comes with a DIY manual plus an option to mount on wall or floor.

 Is your floor wooden, laminate, vinyl, bamboo, or concrete?
-Wooden floors allow easy penetration and will allow the use of cordless screwdriver.
-Concrete floor on the other hand might require use of a steel nail to fix door stops.
+Wooden floors allow easy penetration and will allow the use of a cordless screwdriver.
+Concrete floor, on the other hand, might require the use of a steel nail to fix door stops.
 Look for door stops that fit your flooring needs.
 A Baldwin 4510.102 Floor Bumper Door Stop with Oil Rubbed Bronze could be very ideal on concrete while the Deltana UFB5000U26D Solid Brass 2-Inch Round Universal Floor Bumper is great for wooden floors.